SQL Connectors

 Database Type

 Select the database system you are connecting to from the dropdown menu.
-The available options are MySQL, PostgreSQL, and MariaDB.
+The available options are MySQL, PostgreSQL, MariaDB, Microsoft SQL Server, and Oracle.
 This selection determines the appropriate driver and connection string format that Agent Mesh Enterprise uses.

 If you select the wrong database type, connection tests will fail with errors about incompatible protocols or unsupported features.